 At you or your child’s regular dental checkups, your dentist will examine the sealants.
 If the sealants become chipped or worn down, they may need to be repaired or replaced.

 How Do I Choose a Dentist for Dental Sealants?

 Many general dentists offer dental sealants.
 If the sealants are for your child, you may prefer to see a pediatric dentist.
 These specialists have completed at least two years of additional training in dentistry for children.
 With this training, they know how to make children comfortable during dental appointments.

 For help choosing a dentist, ask people you trust for advice.
 Your family, friends, or coworkers may recommend a local dentist that offers dental sealants.
 Your child’s pediatrician may refer you to a good pediatric dentist in your area.

 Online reviews are another useful resource.
 Reading about other patients’ experiences can help you select a dentist that’s right for your needs.

 Get the Best Dental Sealants Near You

 It’s easy to find the best general dentist or pediatric dentist for your dental sealant procedure.
-With the Smile Generation, you can search for a trusted, local dentist in your area, read reviews from real patients and book your appointment online.
+So if you're asking where to find a dentist near me, with the Smile Generation, you can search for a trusted, local dentist in your area, read reviews from real patients and book your appointment online.